Our Attorneys

 She has recovered, through settlement or judgment, more than 200 million dollars for tens of thousands of terminated employees.
 A vast majority of her cases are initiated in bankruptcy court where WARN claims generally enjoy priority status.

-Ms. Roupinian, a nationwide WARN Act attorney, is admitted to practice in the United States District Courts for the Southern and Western Districts of New York, the Eastern and Western Districts of Michigan, and District of Colorado; the United States Court of Appeals for the Second, Third, Fifth, Eighth and Ninth Circuits; and the Supreme Court of the United States where her victory in the Czyzewski v.
+Ms. Roupinian, a nationwide WARN Act attorney, is admitted to practice in the United States District Courts for the Southern and Western Districts of New York, the Eastern and Western Districts of Michigan, and District of Colorado; the United States Court of Appeals for the Second, Third, Fifth, Sixth, Eighth and Ninth Circuits; and the Supreme Court of the United States where her victory in the Czyzewski v.
 Jevic Holding Corporation case set a new legal standard by strengthening how employees and other priority claimants must be treated during the bankruptcy process.

 She is a frequent speaker on the WARN Act and class actions in bankruptcy.
 She received her B.A. degree from University of Michigan and her J.D. from Michigan State University College of Law, where she was a member of the Moot Court Executive Board and the College of Law’s alumni board.
 Ms. Roupinian recently endowed a multi-year program that boosts students’ readiness for the bar exam while preparing the next generation of leaders for a successful career in the law.